Claudia Rosiny: Swiss Dance Archive

 From 2009 to 2012, Rosiny worked as a specialist consultant on modern dance for the Swiss Dance Archive in Zurich, where she co-ordinated lecture programmes, acquired, amongst others, the Nachlass (estate) of Sigurd Leeder in 2011, oversaw a video project on early contemporary dance in Western Switzerland and, until the end of 2010, project-managed the fusion of the Archives suisses de la danse in Lausanne with the mediathektanz.ch in Zurich into the Swiss Dance Archive (Schweizer Tanzarchiv/Collection suisse de la danse) with branches in Zürich and Lausanne.
-It has existed in this new form since January 1, 2011.
+It has existed in this new form since 1 January 2011.
 In 2018, it was merged with the Swiss Theatre Collection to form the SAPA – Swiss Archive of the Performing Arts.

 Teaching in higher education

 As a lecturer, Rosiny is strongly committed to integrating dance practice, dance studies and film.
 From 1994 to 2005, she led seminars on Video Dance and Contemporary Dance at the Institute for Theatre Studies at the University of Berne, and from 2006 to 2011 proseminars on intermediality, postmodernism, dance, theatre and performance at the Institute for Media Studies at the University of Basel.
 From 2002 to 2015, she was a member of the programme management team and a lecturer on the continuing education course TanzKultur (designed for students in employment) at the University of Bern.
-Since 2016, she has been working there in the same capacity at the Institute for Theatre Studies on the newly introduced Master of Advanced Studies in Dance/Performing Arts course: "This unique Continuing Education Study Programme, with its interdisciplinary design and international network, will reflect the current state of research."
-She has been teaching Cultural Management Practice (continuing education) at Lucerne University since 2012.
+From 2016 to 2018, she held the same position there for the newly designed Master of Advanced Studies in Dance/Performing Arts at the Institute of Theatre Studies and taught from 2012 to 2022 at the Lucerne University of Applied Sciences and Arts in the MAS Cultural Management programme.